-To make sure we kick speech off with a bang, I've put together a list of essential items that will make our lives a breeze during those first few weeks back in school.
+To make sure we kick speech off with a bang, I've put together a list of essential items for the speech language pathologist that will make our lives a breeze during those first few weeks back in school.
 Check 'em out:

 (Keep in mind that we may receive commissions when you click the Amazon links and make purchases.
-However, this does not impact our reviews and comparisons.)
+However, this does not impact our reviews and comparisons.
+I NEVER recommend a product that I do not use myself!)

 1. Binder Rings: I use these ALL the time!
 I have my speech sound cue cards on them for on the go access to the visuals.
 My students love to flip through them to find “their sounds”.
 I also use them to hang visuals around the classrooms on plastic hooks.